Dr. Sandra Varney

 If you are getting this letter, then I know that our paths have crossed in some way where you know at least a portion of my life’s story.
 The fascinating story of rags to riches, of a refugee escaping from communism to become a naturalised citizen in the land of the free.

 Born in a barn fleeing from Ukraine in WWII, becoming a refugee in Germany, transitioning to an immigrant in America and then achieving abundance in the land of opportunity.
 I often used to ask God, “Why me, Lord, why this life story for me?”
 Then the Putin war broke out, and it all became clear very quickly.

 The Ukrainian portion of my heart was heartbroken and the American portion was desperate to do something…to somehow give back after all the abundant blessings I have received in my life.
 It is now my turn to give back.

 In May, I went to be a translator in a Ukrainian refugee camp in Germany.
-There, I met some Singaporean volunteers; and fostered a friendship that blossomed into a 3 week trip into Ukraine and Poland in August.
+There, I met some Singaporean volunteers, and fostered a friendship that blossomed into a 3-week trip to Ukraine and Poland in August.
 Finding critical needs in Ukraine where we could help was our focus.
-Working thru established organizations already on the ground was the venue.
-Love on Ukraine (LoU) was birthed as the conduit for giving.
+Working through established organisations already on the ground was the venue.
+Love On Ukraine (LOU) was birthed as the conduit for giving.